MSantiago03/MSantiago03.github.io/README.md

 ## What it does
 - Display current meal at both dining halls (webscrapping down and filler currently present for meals)
 - Users can input where they are going and platform takes tally to display above menus.
-- Friends page employs a Friend Request System that allows users to:
+- Friends page employs a Friend Request System that allows users to mange friends:
   - Accept Requests: meaning they add another student to their list of friends
   - See where their friends are dining
   - Quick add friends and undo any sent friend requests that have not been accepted yet.
-  -
+Since we are using local storage this doesn't connect with other actuall user but is dynamic to show what it could look like.
 ## How we built it
 - Used Bootstrap, HMTL, CSS, Javascript and local storage to mimick a real database.
 - This way users can create an account and sign in and have a dynamic website.